Hidden Bullish and Hidden Bearish Divergence Trading

 Expansion Level 161.80% - 337 pips profit

-From this strategy combined with Fibo indicator would have provided a good trading strategy with a good amount of profit set using the take profit order levels.
+This plan, along with the Fibo tool, would make a good strategy with a good profit set using the take profit order levels.

 Study More Lessons:

-- Where Can You Find IBEX in MT5 Platform?
+- Where Can Find IBEX in MT5 Platform?

-- How to Add Accumulation Distribution Technical Indicator on Stock Indices Chart
+- How to Add Accumulation Distribution Indicator in Stock Indices Chart

 - Chart Time Frames for Trading Indices